-Through the reading of a large group of children's stories, it seems that the place appeared on two levels, the open place and the closed place.
-Places in children's stories differ in their characteristics and forms; they are not alike.
-It is these differences that give each place a certain particularity that distinguishes it.
-The first group contains Palestinian Children's Literature from 1967 to 1987.
-To begin with, Arab literature accompanied the Six-Day War in 1967, the result was the victory of Israel over three Arab countries combined.
-That defeat left a double setback that forcefully and violently shook the Arab world, and affected all levels of life.
-Along with Arabic literature, in general, and Palestinian literature, in particular, getting affected, Palestinian children's literature was also affected, with writers of that period tending to document the suffering of the Palestinian people under occupation in their stories.
-Embodying the national notion and instilling it in the minds of children was a deliberate and conscious task that all writers expressed through their stories.
-The writers also worked on conveying the events, and depicting the suffering in the refugee camps, through which the Palestinian people lived, in a narrative form.
+Within many of the children’s stories discussed here, the concept of place appears to exist on two levels: the open place and the closed place.
+Places in children’s stories have different characteristics and take different forms; they are not alike.
+It is these differences that give each place a certain distinguishing particularity.
+The first group encompasses Palestinian children’s literature from 1967 to 1987.
+Initially, Arab literature focused on the Six-Day War in 1967, which resulted in Israel’s victory over three Arab countries combined.
+This defeat left the Arab world reeling from the force of a double setback that affected every aspect of life.
+Along with its impact on Arabic literature, in general, and Palestinian literature, in particular, the Six-Day War also impacted Palestinian children’s literature, with writers of the period tending to document the suffering of the Palestinian people under occupation in their stories.
+Embodying the national consciousness and instilling it in the minds of children was a deliberate and intentional task that all writers undertook through their stories.
+Writers also worked on conveying the events through which Palestinian people lived and depicting the suffering in the refugee camps in narrative form.

-An example of this can be seen in the story Knights and the Sea (1989) by the Palestinian writer Mufeed Nahli, who was born in the village of Beit Natif in Hebron, in the West Bank, in 1939, and lives in Jordan.
-The story talks about a girl named Samra living with her parents in a beautiful village overlooking the sea, the majority of which inhabitants work in fishing.
-One day, Samra hears the sounds of cannons, as the village was subjected to a Zionist invasion.
-The village knights volunteer to defend and save it from the enemy, but they needed someone to go to the neighboring city with a handkerchief as a sign of victory.
-Samra volunteered for this dangerous mission.
+This is illustrated by the tale Knights and the Sea (1989) by the Palestinian writer Mufeed Nahli (1939 –).
+Nahli was born in the village of Beit Natif near Hebron, in the West Bank, and now lives in Jordan.
+The story follows a girl named Samra who lives with her parents in a beautiful seaside village, the majority of whose inhabitants earn their livelihood through fishing.
+One day, Samra hears the sounds of cannon fire as the village is subjected to a Zionist invasion.
+The village knights volunteer to defend the village and save it from the enemy, but they need someone to go to the neighboring city with a handkerchief as a sign of victory.
+Samra volunteers for this dangerous mission.
 The story ends with the knights liberating the city from the enemy.

 The sea occupies a prominent place in literature in general, and in Palestinian literature in particular.
-The sea is an open place loaded with symbolic connotations.
-Expatriates find in it the features of both loss and nostalgia at the same time.
-Writers have portrayed it as a symbol of injustice and tyranny, or a form of oppression, loss and forced departure from the homeland.
-In the Knights and the Sea story, the images of the house and of the sea appear, the latter in its diverse symbolic space, within two axes: the positive manifestations of the symbol, and the negative ones.
-The story begins with the use of the retrospection technique, as the writer/narrator remembers the beautiful house he lived in, when he was a small child, as stated in the following passage:
+The sea is an open place replete with symbolic connotations.
+Expatriates associate the sea with both loss and nostalgia simultaneously, while writers have portrayed it as a symbol of injustice and tyranny, or a metaphor for oppression, loss and forced departure from their homeland.
+Knights and the Sea presents images of the house and the sea alike.
+The latter is shown from a dual perspective within its diverse symbolic space, with reference to both its positive and negative manifestations.
+The story begins with the use of the retrospective technique, as the writer/narrator remembers the beautiful house in which he had lived as a small child:

-On the seashore…We had a beautiful house…Its dirt road was broad and wide… stretching across the wheat fields on the Palestinian coast to the faraway mountains in every Arabic country… And one night… A cold October wind blew over our little house… The wind uprooted its trees and destroyed its pillars, but its stone walls remain to this day, telling us a story every day (Nahli 9).
+On the seashore […] We had a beautiful house […] Its dirt road was broad and wide […] stretching across the wheat fields on the Palestinian coast to the faraway mountains in every Arabic country […] And one night […] A cold October wind blew over our little house […] The wind uprooted its trees and destroyed its pillars, but its stone walls remain to this day, telling us a story every day (Nahli 9).